pachyderm/pachyderm/doc/getting_started/local_installation.md

 Now that you have everything installed and working, check out our [Beginner Tutorial](./beginner_tutorial.html) to learn the basics of Pachyderm such as adding data and building pipelines for analysis.

 The Pachyderm Enterprise dashboard is deployed by default with Pachyderm.
-You can get a FREE trial token and experiment with this interface to Pachyderm by visiting `localhost:30080` in your Internet browser (e.g., Google Chrome).
+We offer a FREE trial token to experiment with this interface to Pachyderm.
+To check it out, first enable port forwarding via `pachctl port-forward`, then point your web browser to `localhost:30080`.
+Alternatively, if you set the `ADDRESS` environment variable like in the previous section, you can circumvent port forwarding by just pointing your web browser to port 30080 on your minikube IP address.